jcorb/jcorb.github.io/_posts/2017-08-04-building_neural_net.md

 published: false
 ---

-# Implementing a Neural Network
+# Building a Neural Network
 The assignments for the Coursera Machine Learning course require you to implement a neural network using the feedfoward and backpropagation algorithms.
 I didn't want to submit the assignments in matlab/octave, so I decided just to write them up in Python and post as a blog post.
+Github markdown can't seem to process latex commmands, so the full notebook (containg maths!) this post was based on can be found here .

 ```python
 import numpy as np